CloudLabsAI-Azure/hack-in-a-day-challenges/proactive-customer-care-agent/challenge-5.md

 ## Success Criteria
 - All 4 topics tested successfully in Copilot Studio
 - Each topic correctly triggers from appropriate phrases
-- Customer Service Request flow is called from each topic without errors
+- CustomerServiceFlow is called from each topic without errors
 - Tickets appear in Freshdesk portal with correct details
 - Confirmation messages are displayed to customers
 - Knowledge base queries return accurate responses